Damien Rice came to you via my personal Youtube journey last evening.

 60,490 views•Nov 19, 2014

 There is real wisdom in this interview.
 Listen closely to Damien’s analysis of his 6-year introspection of so-called negative events (see shadow work) and his realization (see awareness).
-This is a great example of an embodiment of Buddhist principals.
+This is a great example of an embodiment of Buddhist principles.
 Worthy of our attention.

 Beautiful Iceland.
 How merry few Americans have visited Iceland?
 Is there still time to visit Iceland?
 May we make it work during this epidemic?
 The short answer is probably not during the epidemic so rather live in Iceland through Damien’s Icelandic voyage.